An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking

 \subsection{Inverse Probability of Sampling Weighting}

-The inverse probability of sampling weighting (IPSW) approach is based on inverse probability weighting, which balances the covariate distribution between an observed sample and the target population by upweighting subjects who are less likely to be sampled \citep{Rosenbaum1983, Li2017}.
-Intuitively, suppose the probability of a subject being included in the validation cohort is small.
-In that case, the subject represents a covariate pattern that is relatively under-represented in the sample, so a larger weight is assigned to correct for this imbalance.
-Following the ideas of inverse probability of sampling weighting for ATE, we derive its counterpart for the AUC of a specific biomarker for the target population.
+The inverse probability of sampling weighting (IPSW) approach is based on inverse probability weighting, which balances the covariate distribution by upweighting subjects who are less likely to be sampled \citep{Rosenbaum1983, Li2017}.
+Intuitively, subjects who are unlikely to be included in the validation cohort receive larger weights, thereby correcting under-representation of the covariate pattern.
+Following the ideas of IPSW for average treatment effect (ATE), we derive its counterpart for evaluating a biomarker AUC.